funilrys/PyFunceble/docs/usage/terminal.rst

 :code:`--local`
 """""""""""""""

 Activates or disables the consideration of the test(s) in or for a local or private network context.

-Want to run a test over a local or private network?
-This argument will disable the limitation which does not apply to private networks.
+This option is to include testing ability of records only availeble for local and private network.
+This argument will enable this functionality by removing the usual limitation which do not apply to intranets.

 **Default value:** :code:`local_network: False`